hargoniX/master/thesis/thesis.typ

 hand is based on type the type `DTreeMap` of dependent tree maps.
 In these kinds of maps the type of values is a generic type that may depend on the key type `(value : key → Type)`, this type of polymorphism is also unsupported.
 Thus Chako has to give up an any theorem containing a `TreeMap`.
-This demonstrates that there is currently a tension between using Lean's powerful polymorphism for building abstract definitions and using Chako for finding counterexamples in simpler structures derived from such abstract definitions.
+This demonstrates that there is a tension between using Lean's powerful polymorphism for building abstract definitions and using Chako for finding counterexamples in simpler structures derived from such abstract definitions.